atlanticwave-sdx/pce/docs/README.md

 based integer linear programming (ILP) model with flexible objective function definitions (for example, load balancing).
-It uses the popular [Google OR-Tools][or-tools] solver to find the optimal solution of the ILP problem [ictc].
+It uses the popular [Google OR-Tools][or-tools] solver to find the optimal solution of the ILP problem (see ["Partitioning Traffic Engineering in Software Defined Wide Area Networks", Y. Xin and Y. Wang, ICTC'23][ictc]).

 In this model, a network is modeled as a bi-directional graph G(V, E) with a set of nodes V connected by a set of links E. Each link e(u, v)